sujit70777/Awsome-Mobile-App-Development/README.md

 - [spacecommander](https://github.com/square/spacecommander) - Commit fully-formatted Objective-C code as a team without even trying.
 - [SwiftCop](https://github.com/andresinaka/SwiftCop) -  SwiftCop is a validation library fully written in Swift and inspired by the clarity of Ruby On Rails Active Record validations.
 - [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) - A code library and command-line formatting tool for reformatting Swift code.
+- [Tailor](https://github.com/sleekbyte/tailor) - Cross-platform static analyzer for Swift that helps you to write cleaner code and avoid bugs.